 5. If you feel that your Chrome experience has become unstable but can’t find the flag that might have caused it, you can use the “reset all to default” button to restore all the Chrome flags settings.

-Best Chrome Flags to Use
+Best Chrome Flags to Use in 2021

 1. Consumer-Centric Chrome Flags